eadf/hallr/README.md

 You should be able to find CI generated zip files under the [Actions->workflows](https://github.com/eadf/hallr/actions) tab.
 These ZIP files contain the Hallr addon that Blender can install.
 There are ([financial](https://github.blog/2023-10-02-introducing-the-new-apple-silicon-powered-m1-macos-larger-runner-for-github-actions/#new-macos-runner-pricing)) issues with building for MacOs Arm with the github workflows.
-If you are on an Arm Mac you can locally rebuild your zip file like this (must be in the root dir):
+If you are on an Arm Mac you can locally rebuild your zip file like this (must be in the cargo root dir):
 ```bash
 python3 build_script.py
 ```